Lavish2001/GraphQl-Basics/readme.md

 # Nodejs-Graphql-Project-

-This is a Online Learning Management Sysytem which is made up on graphQl.
+This is a Online Learning Management Sysytem which is made up on GraphQl.

 ## Why Nodejs-graphQl 🤔